aygul-p/AP_CV_Projects/README.md

 **MySQL**:

-The average customer is around 44 years old, so customer base likely skews middle-aged:
+With an average customer age of around 44, the customer base likely skews toward middle-aged individuals.